yogitami/notes/DesignPattern.md

    - A SAGA is a sequence of local transactions where each transaction updates data within a single service.
 If one transaction fails, saga ensure that the overall business transaction is rolled back through compensatory transaction.
 #### Circuit Breaker
    - This pattern prevents a network/service failure from cascading to other services.
 If a service fails to respond, the circuit breaker trips and the call is redirected or fails gracefully.
+   - It is used in case of failure of synchronous REST request chain.
+   - In a microservice architecture, the circuit breaker monitors calls between services.
+If one service is failing (it's too slow or unavailable) the circuit breaker opens and stops the system from trying to call that service repeatedly.
+This helps avoid overloading the failing service & gives it time to recover.
+Once the service seems to be working again (after a timeout or a check), the circuit breaker closes and the system can try calling the service again.
+We use resilience4j circuit breaker to monitor failures and temporary stops calls to the failing service.
    - Resilience4j integration
    - Hystrix
    - States : Closed(idel),open,half-open